Best Haleakala activities to do

 On a two hour drive to the summit of Haleakala, you’ll pass through as many ecological zones as you would on a drive from Mexico to Canada!
 Haleakala National Park also has more endangered species than any other site in the National Park System.
 No matter how you choose to experience the Haleakala Volcano, one thing’s for sure – it’s a must.

-Maui is home to an amazing variety of hiking trails.
+Maui is home to a fantastic variety of hiking trails.
 Take a look at our list of the Top 10 Hikes in Maui to see which one(s) are a must on your Maui bucket list.
 On Haleakala, many different trails are available depending on your preference and experience level of hiking.
 For experienced hikers, Sliding Sands Trail is the perfect challenge on Maui.

 If you enjoy the thrill of ziplining but want to take it a step farther, consider paragliding on the slopes of Haleakala Volcano!
 Proflyght Paragliding offers tandem paragliding with an experienced instructor, perfect for those of you looking to give it a try on your next trip to paradise.

 One of the best ways to experience Maui is to see firsthand what it takes to maintain its beauty.
-Volunteering not only allows you to meet people and learn about local culture, but its a great souvenir to take home, knowing that you helped contribute to its well being.
+Volunteering not only allows you to meet people and learn about local culture but knowing that you helped contribute to its well being is a great souvenir to take home.